8 Compelling Areas of Marketing That Offer Fun Career Possibilities

 4. Digital, Mobile, and Internet Marketing

-Check out this astounding fact: In 2014, the amount of money that U.S. organizations spent on digital ads rose by over 17.5 percent.* And expectations are that digital ad spending will continue to increase at a similar rate going forward.
+Check out this astounding fact: In 2018, the amount of money that U.S. organizations spent on digital ads rose by 22 percent over the previous year.3 And expectations are that digital ad spending will continue to increase at a similar rate going forward.

-That might be one reason why more than 60 percent of American marketers think that social marketing is now more effective than traditional forms.*** But the Internet marketing sector doesn't just consist of digital ads and social media.
+And digital ads are effective.
+Consider this: 76 percent of consumers have bought something that they saw in a social media ad.4 But the Internet marketing sector doesn't just consist of digital ads and social media.
 It also includes exceptionally successful areas like content marketing, online lead generation, search engine optimization (SEO), video marketing, and affiliate networking.

 6. Market Research and Metrics

 Within the world of marketing, data and analytics professionals are probably in the highest demand of all.
-In fact, the employment of market research analysts and related specialists in the U.S. is projected to rise by over 19 percent between 2014 and 2024, which is substantially higher than the average occupational growth rate.****
+In fact, the employment of market research analysts and related specialists in the U.S. is projected to rise by 20 percent between 2018 and 2028, which is substantially higher than the average occupational growth rate.5

 These kinds of marketing pros are able to gather useful data about things like customer preferences and then interpret that data and suggest new strategies to try.
 Their work can make an organization's marketing efforts a lot more effective than they might otherwise be.
 So they are often well-compensated.
-On average, American market research analysts earned salaries of over $70,000 in 2015.**
+On average, American market research analysts earned salaries of $70,960 in 2018.2

 7. Public Relations

 Most people and organizations want good reputations.
 But public perception can be a little funny sometimes.
 Journalists and others within the media don't always get their facts right.
 And, of course, everyone makes mistakes now and again.
 So good communicators and strategists are needed by countless individuals, companies, and other organizations to help keep their public images in a favorable light and to help promote their best work.
-For their efforts, public relations specialists in the U.S. earned more than $65,800, on average, in 2015.**
+For their efforts, public relations specialists in the U.S. earned $68,440, on average, in 2018.2

 8. Marketing Management

 Professionals who advance to this level often get to oversee all of the areas above.
 They plan and coordinate the efforts of many different types of marketing and communications specialists.
 That's why they frequently earn high salaries.
-In fact, in 2015, American marketing managers made about $140,660, on average.** Plus, if you have a passion for it, this can be one of the most fun jobs that pay over 100K.
+In fact, in 2018, American marketing managers made $147,240, on average.2 Plus, if you have a passion for it, this can be one of the most fun jobs that pay over 100K.